AldenWohlgemuth/Exhibition/README.md

 -Show number of questions that have been answered -Show previous questions and answers at the bottom of the page -Add more things to study
+-Save response and then re-print it so it doesn't reset when enter is pressed